Minisode1: Blue Hour

-Minisode1: Blue Hour the third extended play by South Korean boy band TXT.
+Minisode1: Blue Hour is the third extended play by South Korean boy band Tomorrow X Together.
 It was released through Big Hit Entertainment and Republic Records on October 26, 2020, five months after its predecessor, The Dream Chapter: Eternity (2020).

 The album consists of five tracks, including the lead single "Blue Hour", all of which have been co-written by the band members.
-The group worked with various writers for the album, including British singer-songwriter Charli XCX on the track "We Lost the Summer".
+The band worked with various writers for the album, including British singer-songwriter Charli XCX on the track "We Lost the Summer".
 As a disco, rock, and R&B album that experiments with indie-rock, nu-gaze, dancehall, and pop rock, Minisode1: Blue Hour features production from El Capitxn, Slow Rabbit, Pdogg, Sam Klempner, and Shin Kung.
 Written and recorded during the COVID-19 pandemic, the album lyrically narrates the emotions from the perspective of a teenager who has faced changes in his life.
 The album's artwork and visuals illustrate the connection that can be felt through online communication despite being physically far.

 Minisode1: Blue Hour received generally favourable reviews from music critics, with praise towards the emotional narrative.
 Commercially, the album debuted at number three on South Korea's Gaon Album Chart, selling over 300,000 copies in its first week.
-The EP entered the US Billboard 200 chart at number 25, becoming TXT's highest-charting album in the country.
+The EP entered the US Billboard 200 chart at number 25, becoming the band's highest-charting album in the country.
 It charted at number one on the Japanese Oricon Albums Chart, becoming the band's second consecutive chart-topper, and also entered Billboard Japan's Hot Albums at number two.
-To promote the album, TXT appeared on several South Korean music programs including M Countdown, Music Bank, and Show Champion.
+To promote the album, Tomorrow X Together appeared on several South Korean music programs including M Countdown, Music Bank, and Show Champion.

 Background

-Following the conclusion of the three-part "Dream Chapter" series which depicted stories of growth, Big Hit Entertainment posted a motion graphic video on YouTube and Weverse on September 21, 2020, which revealed that TXT would be releasing their third EP, Minisode1: Blue Hour the following month.
+Following the conclusion of the three-part "Dream Chapter" series which depicted stories of growth, Big Hit Entertainment posted a motion graphic video on YouTube and Weverse on September 21, 2020, which revealed that Tomorrow X Together would be releasing their third EP, Minisode1: Blue Hour the following month.
 According to press release, the EP serves as "a short episode told by Tomorrow X Together before they progress into their next series."
-In an interview with Teen Vogue, TXT revealed that the album was written and recorded entirely during the COVID-19 pandemic.
+In an interview with Teen Vogue, the band revealed that the album was written and recorded entirely during the COVID-19 pandemic.